chethanv202004/api-quote-generator/README.md

 # api-quote-generator

-Commands to run the code
- put the ejs file into a folder named views
+Commands to run the code first put the ejs file into a folder named views

 ```
 npm init